mineshaftgap/d4m-nfs/README.md

 The advantage of this over a file sync strategy is simpler, less overhead and not having to duplicate files.

 In order to make use of NFS, you will want to run ./d4m-nfs.sh before bringing up your containers, **please note this must be run via the bash shell and not the sh shell**.
 You will either need to change your volume paths to use /mnt, or configure the mounts in etc/d4m-nfs-mounts.txt.
 Look at the example directory for docker or docker-compose simple examples and an example d4m-nfs-mounts.txt.
+Please keep in mind that since NFS is the underlying glue that is this project, that all rules of NFS must be followed.
+Unlike Docker which creates the directory for you, if it doesn't exist, NFS needs it to exist.
+Since NFS and Docker have no idea of the other, it is up to you to create the skeleton directory structure for bootstrap.
+The way in which I often bootstrap is start up a stack normally without using NFS, use docker cp to get what the containers of docker had made, and then use that copied directory to map it via a Docker volume.

 By default, if the script doesn't find any other volumes bound to /mnt in your etc/d4m-nfs-mounts.txt, it will mount your home directory (eg. /Users/username) on /mnt to be exposed for the container.
 If you'd like to disable this, you may set the environment variable AUTO_MOUNT_HOME to false.